, and decided it to share it with my own twist. Enjoy!

 2. Being able to translate FROM a language does not mean being able to translate TO it.
 In fact, it does not even mean being able to speak it.
 If a translator says that their translation pair is En-Fr, it means they translate from English into French only.
 Translation in both directions will be marked as En-Fr-En.
 And professional translators only produce works in languages they are native speakers – generally two at most (and we’re already talking about a small fraction of the translator community).

 3. Some translators have specializations because different types of text require different approaches, different experience and different abilities.
+Some are specialized in SEO and can provide SEO translation and localization to bring more website traffic and get publicity for businesses.
 Some are better at terminology-filled legal texts.
 Some have a knack for translating poetry.
 Yet others are able to create concise and efficient instruction manuals, where a fiction-translator may easily get lost.
 And, of course, some translators are awesome jacks-of-all-trades!
 Specialized translators usually have a personal connection with their field.
 I received an IT degree, so I became an expert in software localization.
 Many medical translators have an educational background in the field, etc.

 4. Translating fiction is actually more difficult than translating technical texts, not the other way around.
 Translating ads and catchy slogans is the worst.
 Creativity and cultural differences are quite an explosive cocktail.
 Such translations take great talent.